0mniteck/0mniteck/README.md

  - Technologist✨
  - Problem Solver✨

-### 🔭 I’m currently working on compiling the [U-Boot](https://github.com/0mniteck/u-boot) bootloader on Arm64 in order to integrate TPM hardware support into open source SBC platforms
+### 🔭 I’m currently working on compiling the [U-Boot](https://github.com/0mniteck/u-boot) bootloader on Arm64 in order to integrate TPM support into open source SBC platforms and secure their boot chain.

 ### 🔭 As well as compiling [Signal Desktop](https://github.com/0mniteck/Signal-Desktop-Mobian) for Arm64 Debian based environments